 S&P Global Flash Eurozone Composite Purchasing Managers’ Index (PMI) – This index is based on preliminary survey data collected from a representative panel of around 5,000 companies based in the eurozone manufacturing and service sectors.
 National manufacturing data is included for Germany, France, Italy, Spain, the Netherlands, Austria, the Republic of Ireland and Greece.
 National services data is included for Germany, France, Italy, Spain and the Republic of Ireland.
 The flash estimate is typically based on approximately 85% to 90% of total PMI survey responses each month and is designed to provide an accurate advance indication of the final PMI data.

 S&P Global Flash U.K. Composite Purchasing Managers’ Index (PMI) – This “Flash” index is based on preliminary data compiled from monthly surveys of purchasing executives at over 600 industrial companies.
-The PMI is based on five individual indexes: new orders (30%), output (25%), employment (20%), suppliers’ delivery times (15%) and stock of items purchased (10%), with the delivery times index inverted to move in a comparable direction.
+The PMI is based on five individual indices: new orders (30%), output (25%), employment (20%), suppliers’ delivery times (15%) and stock of items purchased (10%), with the delivery times index inverted to move in a comparable direction.
 A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.

 S&P Global Global Purchasing Managers’ Index (PMI) – This index is derived from responses to monthly questionnaires sent to companies in manufacturing and services sectors in over 40 countries, totaling around 28,000 companies.
 These countries account for 89% of global gross domestic product.
 A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.

 S&P Global U.K. Manufacturing Purchasing Managers’ Index (PMI) – This index is based on data compiled from monthly surveys of purchasing executives at over 600 industrial companies.
-The PMI is based on five individual indexes: new orders (30%), output (25%), employment (20%), suppliers’ delivery times (15%) and stock of items purchased (10%), with the delivery times index inverted to move in a comparable direction.
+The PMI is based on five individual indices: new orders (30%), output (25%), employment (20%), suppliers’ delivery times (15%) and stock of items purchased (10%), with the delivery times index inverted to move in a comparable direction.
 A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.

 S&P GSCI – This index (formerly the Goldman Sachs Commodity Index) measures investment in the commodity markets and commodity market performance over time.

-S&P/TSX 60 Index – This capitalization-weighted index consists of 60 of the largest and most liquid stocks on the Toronto Stock Exchange (TSX).
+S&P/TSX 60 Index – This market capitalization-weighted index consists of 60 of the largest and most liquid stocks on the Toronto Stock Exchange (TSX).

 Shanghai Containerized Freight Index (SCFI) – This index, produced by the Shanghai Shipping Exchange, reflects the spot ocean freight costs and associated seaborne surcharges of individual shipping routes from Shanghai.